|Location:||Rueifang Township, Taipei County, northern Taiwan.|

 |04-NOV-2004||opened to the public.|

-The Gold Ecological Park is located in the mountain town Jinguashi, in Reuifang township, Taipei County.
-The area has rich natural resources, especially gold, but also a historical and cultural heritage.
+The 黃金博物園區 (Gold Ecological Park) is located in the mountain town Jinguashi, in Reuifang township, Taipei County.
+The area has rich natural resources, especially gold, but is also a historical and cultural heritage.
 The park was planned in order to protect the heritage and open it for the public.
 This is the first museum in Taiwan planned as an eco-museum.

 The first gold in the area was discovered in 1890 by a group of railway construction workers who were washing their rice bowls in the Keelung River.
 The gold mining started with the washing of river sediment, so-called placer mining.
 All along Keelung River gold washing started, but Jinguashih in Rueifang Township, Taipei County, turned out to be the major source of gold.
 Soon underground mining started and produced gold, copper and silver.
 The small mountain village Jinguashih grew with the rise of the mining industry and became a densely populated mining town.
 Between 1900 and 1970 more than two million tons of precious metals were mined.
 The result is a system of 600 km of abandoned mine tunnels.

-Japan occupied Taiwan between 1895 and 1945, and most of the mining happend in this decades.
-So the mined wealth was draining to Japan.
-After World War II Taiwan belonged to China, now the wealth was draining to China.
+Japan occupied Taiwan between 1895 and 1945, and most of the mining happened in these decades.
+So the mined wealth was drained to Japan.
+After World War II Taiwan belonged to China, now the wealth was drained to China.
 However, old miners tell how they earned a lot of money for their work, while the cost of living was very low.
-Unfortunately they payed their wealth with bad working conditions like 40 °C, long working days, and finally the so-called miners lung or silicosis, which is called black lung locally.
+Unfortunately they paid their wealth with bad working conditions like 40 °C, long working days, and finally the so-called miners lung or silicosis, which is called black lung locally.

-The Benshan Fifth Tunnel (also called Benshan 5th Tunnel or Benshan Tunnel No 5) is a renovated tunnel of the mine.
+The 本山五坑 (Benshan Fifth Tunnel, also called Benshan 5th Tunnel or Benshan Tunnel No 5) is a renovated tunnel of the mine.
 There is an underground tour which shows the daily work of the miners and the technology they used.
 Wax figures demonstrate the mining process.
-This tour is not a regular part of the park and required additional tickets.
+This tour is not a regular part of the park and requires additional tickets.